-You can register one free domain name through Squarespace if you’re on a Yearly or Bi-yearly Squarespace 5 plan.
-Although you can no longer create new Squarespace 5 sites, any existing sites on these plans are eligible for a free domain, in addition to third-party domains you've connected to your site.
+You can register one domain name through Squarespace if you’re on a Yearly or Bi-yearly Squarespace 5 plan.
+Although you can no longer create new Squarespace 5 sites, any existing sites on these plans are eligible for a domain, in addition to third-party domains you've connected to your site.

-Unlike Squarespace 7, you can't purchase additional domains directly through Squarespace 5.
+Unlike Squarespace 7, you can't purchase more domains directly through Squarespace 5.
 If you're on a monthly plan, or if you're on a yearly plan but need another domain, register it with a third-party provider and connect it to your site.

 - Domain names that are already taken can't be registered.